 b.
-The SPS shall consist of a representative appointed by each of the following member departments and agencies together with such other departments and agencies as the Deputy Associate Administrator, Office of Spectrum Management may hereafter designate.
+The FAS shall consist of a representative appointed by each of the following member departments and agencies together with such other members of the IRAC as the Deputy Associate Administrator for Domestic Spectrum Management, Office of Spectrum Management may hereafter designate.